monix/monix.io/docs/2x/reactive/observable-comparisons.md

 Yet we can try.

 **WARNING:** This document contains opinions which are highly subjective!
-You won't find unbiased comparissons from the authors of libraries.
+You won't find unbiased comparisons from the authors of libraries.
 So take this with a grain of salt.

 ## Akka Actors